2020 St. Mark's Square shooting: Perpetrator

-Danijel Bezuk (April 16 1998 – Oct 12 2020) was born in the village of Kletište near Kutina, he was the youngest of 3 brothers, 7 years before his birth his uncle had died in the Homeland War.
-Bezuk also trained at GNK Dinamo and had modest grades during his school years.
-As a 13-year-old, he fantasized about liquidating Serbs, and a little later he mocked "endangered Serbs" along with posing with a wooden sniper rifle.
-Growing up with far-right ideology, Danijel listened to stories about the treasonous government in his environment.
-He had a hard time dealing with the lack of prosecution of the governmental corruption, as well as the trial of Croatian generals in The Hague.
+Danijel Bezuk (April 16, 1998 – October 12, 2020) was born in the village of Kletište near Kutina and was the youngest of 3 brothers, 7 years before his birth his uncle had died in the Croatian War of Independence.
+During his childhood Bezuk trained at GNK Dinamo and was reported to have had modest grades during his school years, he attended the Mato Lovrak primary school in Kutina and a Vocational school in the same town.
+As a 13-year-old, he reportedly mocked the Serbian Krajina quasi-state, and posed with a makeshift wooden sniper rifle.
+Growing up with anti-establishment ideology, Bezuk listened to stories about the treasonous government while growing up.
+Bezuk reportedly had a hard time dealing with the lack of prosecution of corruption, as well as the trial of Croatian generals in The Hague.

+Bezuk's acquaintances described him as "outwardly cheerful", but "simultaneously harbouring persistent anger over state corruption and its severe lack of persecution in the Croatian Government".
 Bezuk's closest friend stated that "He took care of the environment around him, he used to take his own trimmer and cleaned the children's playground, he went around the forest and collected other people's trash.
 He had no problems and never complained to me about anything."
-The same friend in question helped Bezuk land a job through their mutual connection, prior to his new job Bezuk worked as an apple picker in Germany.

-The day before the shooting Bezuk had slept in a hotel in central Zagreb, he arrived to Banski Dvori by a taxi.
+The same friend in question helped Bezuk land a job through their mutual connection, prior to his new job Bezuk worked as an apple picker in Germany, Bezuk also reportedly worked various jobs through out his life, including various construction jobs across Croatia mostly concentrated in Rijeka and Krk.
+Shortly before the shooting, he was commuting early every morning to work for an installation company in Zagreb, Bezuk's co-workers noted that work was "stressing him out significantly".
+The day before the shooting Bezuk had slept in an unspecified hotel in central Zagreb, he didnt show up to his place of work and arrived to Banski Dvori by a taxi.